-To begin, you’ll need to provide your documentation like proof of assets and income, information about your debts, and investment statements.
+To begin, you’ll need to provide documentation like proof of assets and income, information about your debts, and investment statements.
 Your broker will work with lenders to come up with a pre-approved amount they’ll lend you.
 This offer will be good for a set period such as 90 or 120 days.
 Once you have this offer in hand, you’ll have a clear picture of what you can afford.
 This empowers you to move quickly if, and when, you find your dream home.

 The Last Word

 Things can be confounding when you set out to purchase a home but figuring out how to get approved for a mortgage doesn’t have to be.
-A bit of planning around your credit score, employment history, and debt situation will go a long way towards a successful mortgage application, while artfully building your savings towards a down payment can strengthen your position.
+A bit of planning around your credit score, employment history, and debt situation will go a long way toward a successful mortgage application, while artfully building your savings toward a down payment can strengthen your position.
 For everything else, there are experts such as mortgage brokers who can negotiate on your behalf.